Tours of Dordogne: Heritage & Nature

 Not only are the gardens themselves spectacular, but some have outstanding views of the Dordogne region and its chalky cliffs.

 Beyond Marqueyssac, the Eyrignac Gardens are another example of the great outdoors, sculpted and manicured to perfection.
 The entire complex consists of seven different gardens, each with its own charm and delights.
 You can admire the hedge sculptures, visit the Chinese pagoda and discover the herbs and spices in the Kitchen Garden.
-On a fine day, there is no better place to be than one of the beautiful gardens in Dordogne..
+On a fine day, there is no better place to be than one of the beautiful gardens in Dordogne...without a doubt some of the most magnificent gardens in France.

 When it comes to cuisine, the Dordogne has much to be proud of.
 We'll help you discover the wide range of local produce at one of the many farmers’ markets in Dordogne.
 These take place every day of the week in different towns.
 As you wander through the market, stop to try a sample of what they have on offer at different stalls.
 We guarantee you will leave laden down with delicious treats.